rolkra/rolkra.github.io/_posts/2022-04-20-regex-for-beginners-detect.md

 ---
 layout: post
-title: Regex for beginners: detect!
+title: Regex for beginners - detect!
 ---

 Introduction to Regular Expressions (regex) in R: how to detect patterns